 If you’ve never tasted fennel, put it on your bucket list.
 My mom taught me to love it and I’ve passed that favor along to my kids.
 Of course, they’ll also tell you that fennel can be controversial.
 I used to put raw fennel in their school lunch bags some days instead of carrots or celery.
 When I did, other kids grimaced, thinking it was raw onion.
 Maybe it looked that way to them, but fennel tastes more like Good ‘N Plenty candy than onion.
 And to prove it, my kids would try to get their classmates to taste it with their eyes closed and name the flavor.
 Those who were brave enough to try were amazed.

 Fennel is great adult food too.
 Crunchy and tasty, slices are a nice addition to a raw vegetable platter.
-Braised (cooked in liquid), fennel goes mild and almost sweet.
-It is marvelous baked in cheese sauce and its beautiful leaves or fronds are wonderful spread over baked or poached fish instead of parsely or dill.
-It is even delicious in soup, cut up with lots of others vegetables and simmered.
-And I love its seeds too; they are among my 5 favorite spices.
+If you braise it (cooking it in liquid), fennel goes mild and almost sweet.
+Bake it in cheese sauce for a divine side.
+Spread the delicate, beautiful fronds over baked or poached fish instead of parsely or dill.
+You can add it to soup too.
+Fennel seeds are marvelous too; they are among my 5 favorite spices.

 Earlier this week, I celebrated Julia Child’s 100th birthday with a visit to the grand re-opening of her kitchen, an exhibit at the Smithsonian Museum of American History.
 Clips of her old TV shows, playing on a screen across from the kitchen, mesmerized me.
 I watched several of the segments and was delighted by one featuring Julia Child and Alice Waters, founder of the famed California restaurant Chez Panisse, making Alice’s shaved fennel salad.
 So delighted that I decided to try it, based on what I’d seen in the clip.
 It was simple – and quick.